How Dirty House Affect Your Health

 4. Mental Health Impact

 Did you know that a messy living space can affect your mental health?
+A coffee table cluttered with paperwork can still be part of a clean environment, illustrating the distinction between messiness and dirtiness.
 Clutter and disorganization can contribute to stress, anxiety, and a feeling of being overwhelmed.
 When your home is in disarray, it can be challenging to relax and find peace of mind.
 Taking the time to tidy up and create an organized living space can do wonders for your mental well-being.

 5. Pest Infestations